iggredible/Learn-Vim/ch09_macros.md

 The breakdown:
 - `qA` starts recording the macro in register "A.
-- `A.<Esc>` inserts at the end of the line (here `A` is the insert mode command, not to be confused with the macro "A) a dot, then exits insert mode.
+- `A.<Esc>` inserts at the end of the line (here `A` is the insert mode command, not to be confused with the macro A) a dot, then exits insert mode.
 - `q` stops recording macro.

 Now when you execute `@a`, it not only toggles the case of the next WORD, it also adds a dot at the end of the line.